ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ## Ordering {{site.data.keyword.filestorage_short}}

 You can order and configure {{site.data.keyword.filestorage_short}} for a VMware ESXi 5 environment.
-Use the following information along with the Advanced Single-Site VMware Reference Architecture to set up one of these storage options in your VMware environment.
+Use the following information along with the [Advanced Single-Site VMware Reference Architecture](https://console.bluemix.net/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window} to set up one of these storage options in your VMware environment.

 {{site.data.keyword.filestorage_short}} can be ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by accessing the {{site.data.keyword.filestorage_short}} page through **Storage** > **{{site.data.keyword.filestorage_short}}**.